tally uses distinct exit codes so scripts and CI pipelines can react to different outcomes with precision.Documentation Index

 |---|---|---|

-0 | Success | No violations found, or all violations are below the configured --fail-level |
+0 | Success | No violations found, all violations are below the configured --fail-level, or a valid orchestrator file has no lintable invocations |

 1 | Violations | One or more violations at or above the configured --fail-level |

-2 | Error | Configuration, parse, or I/O error (for example: invalid config file, permission denied) |
+2 | Error | Configuration, parse, I/O, CLI usage, or unsupported orchestrator error |

-3 | No files | No Dockerfiles to lint (missing file, empty glob, empty directory) |
+3 | No files | No Dockerfiles to lint from directory or glob discovery (missing file, empty glob, empty directory) |

-4 | Syntax error | Dockerfile has fatal syntax issues (unknown instructions, malformed directives) |
+4 | Syntax error | Dockerfile has fatal syntax issues (unknown instructions, malformed directives), including Dockerfiles referenced by an orchestrator |

 How --fail-level affects exit code 1